citp/privacy-policy-historical/c/co/cov/covestor.com.md

   1. When you visit our website we use “cookies” or other similar web tools to enhance the user experience.
 These tools enable us to maintain your web session while you browse the site as well as helping us provide you with a better, more personalized experience.
 Our cookies do not contain any personally identifiable information.

-  2. Covestor automatically receives and records information on our server logs from your browser including your IP address, Covestor cookie information and the pages you request.
+  2. IB Asset Management automatically receives and records information on our server logs from your browser including your IP address, IB Asset Management cookie information and the pages you request.
 We use this information to improve the functionality and usability of our services.
 Our log files are not tied to personally identifiable information.